awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `confirmTopicRuleDestination(input:completion:)`

 Confirms a topic rule destination.
 When you create a rule requiring a destination, IoT sends a confirmation message to the endpoint or base address you specify.
 The message includes a token which you pass back when calling ConfirmTopicRuleDestination to confirm that you own or have access to the endpoint.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">ConfirmTopicRuleDestination action.
+Requires permission to access the [ConfirmTopicRuleDestination](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func confirmTopicRuleDestination(input: ConfirmTopicRuleDestinationInput, completion: @escaping (ClientRuntime.SdkResult<ConfirmTopicRuleDestinationOutputResponse, ConfirmTopicRuleDestinationOutputError>) -> Void)